 Utils.useComponent('MyComponent');

 The component can put any HTML in the component location, have any functionality, have its own modal windows, and use other components.
 The component can have custom and non-custom attributes (like style).
-Non-custom attributes do what you’s expect them to do.
+Non-custom attributes do what you’d expect them to do.

 The system also supports tag-less components.
 This provides an easy way to package arbitrary blocks of code (that can have screens too).

-The Kiss system has been used in production environments for a several years.
+The Kiss system has been used in production environments for several years.
 Additionally, several commercial applications utilize Kiss.
 In spite of this, however, Kiss is constantly being adjusted in response to additional needs, evolving environments, and bug fixes.

 We use Kiss daily in a Linux and PostgreSQL environment.
 Therefore, it is best tested there.
 While we support all of the listed environments, they receive a bit less testing.
 If you encounter a problem, please reach out to us.
 It is probably easy for us to fix, and we are happy to do so.